hosts

 Perform the same lookup against a tenant within GovCloud.

-This variation will retrieve a list of hosts that haven't checked in to CrowdStrike in 30 days or more that have the tag testtag
+This variation will retrieve a list of hosts that haven't checked in to CrowdStrike in 30 days or more that have the tag testtag.

 This variation leverages a regular expression to match the host "SDKDEMO3".

-You can reverse the list sort with the -r
+You can reverse the list sort with the -r or --reverse argument.

 The following command will hide any hosts that haven't checked in to CrowdStrike in 30 days or more.
-You may also use -x
+You may also use -x to accomplish this.

 Command-line help